 1/4 cup serving

 Calcium: 2% RDA

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Thanks so much for being a part of Home Garden Joy!

 Where to Buy Wheat Berries

-I really like the Palouse brand of wheat berries and purchased them from Amazon.
+I really like the Palouse brand of wheat berries.
 These are red winter wheat berries, grown in the United States, non-GMO, non-irradiated, and field traceable.
 They were easy to cook in a slow cooker (Crock Pot) as well as on the stovetop.
 They’ve retained their flavor in the organic, reusable bag, and cook up well into soft, chewy wheat.